6 Strength Training Exercises To Improve Your Sports Performance

-Regardless of what your favorite activity is, it’s important to prepare your body.
+Regardless of what your favorite activity is, it’s important to prepare your body if you’ve taken a break or hiatus.
 Most people wouldn’t run a marathon or benchpress 250 pounds without previous training, but minor injuries are more common in the spring and summer because people often jump straight into common sports like golf, tennis, cycling and hiking without proper preparation.

 Pre-training for sports has been proven to increase performance, enjoyment and reduce the chances of injury.
 Check out a few great strength training moves below!

 Benefits: A good set of squats have A LOT of benefits.
 They build strength in your knees and glutes, and increase your endurance for sports like cycling, tennis and golf.
 Squats can be done at home or at the gym.
 And of course, squats may also win you more compliments on how good you look in those new pants as well!
 It’s one of the five movements that we use daily, so they’re incredibly functional too.

 How: Stand with your feet shoulder width apart with feet flat on the floor.
 Imagine you are sitting down: Push your hips and butt backwards while keeping your core strong and back straight.
 Repeat for 10 reps.

 *For more of a challenge, try a goblet squat: hold a dumbbell or medicine ball with both hands to your chest and squat.
 This is a great exercise to work the core and arms.

 Benefits: This is a low-impact exercise that strengthens your core, legs and glute muscles.
 It’s often recommended by physical therapists for rebuilding strength in the lower body.
 The best part of this exercise?
 You can do it lying down on your living room floor or comfy yoga mat, happy days!